jhwohlgemuth/pwsh-prelude/examples/README.md

 $B = ($X.Transpose() * $X).Inverse() * ($X.Transpose() * $Y)
 ```

-Finally, we can figure out when the line crosses zero to determine when our laptop will die:
+Now we can figure out when the line crosses zero to determine when our laptop will die:

 ```PowerShell
 # since Y = (B1 * X) + B0, when y = 0 we know X = -B0 / B1